totten/yass/README.txt

 2. First Sync: The replica sends a list of updates to the master, including all sharable updates, the yass_mergelog, and any tombstones.
-The master is ready to propagate to send these records on to other replicas.
+The master is ready to propagate these records to other replicas.

 3. Second Sync (with automatic merge): The master sends the sharable updates, the yass_mergelog, and any tombstones.
 The basic